streamflow-finance/bulk-streams-cli/README.md

 Script will create 3 output filed.

 1. Successful transfers with transaction hashes.
+   - if `vesting` was enabled, it will also output `ContractID` for each created contract after `TransactionID`
 2. Errored transactions.
 Errored file can be used as input for the next run to retry.
 3. Invalid rows that script wasn't able to parse.